DamianoMagrini/react-stack-navigator/readme.md

 ### With React Router

-Since navigating the stack does not alter the URL, you can include as many stack navigators as you want in your React Router routes, without changing a single line of code.
+Since navigating the stack does not alter the URL pathname, you can include as many stack navigators as you wish in your React Router routes, without changing a single line of code.
+Or, well, this is as long as you're not using a hash-based history: if you are, this library most likely doesn't suit your needs.

 ## Thanks